bninni/line-driver/README.md

 		parser.write('End of file');
 	}
 ```
+---
 * **write**
 ```javascript
 	write : function( props, parser ){
 		console.log('Done writing the file.');
 	}
 ```
+---
 **Properties**

 The properties are any settings which you would like to override the default value of.

-In additional to the settings listed above, the Parser can recognize these additional settings:
+In additional to the settings listed [above](#settings_api), the Parser can recognize these additional settings:

 * `in` - The path to the file to be read (using `fs.readFile`)
   * **_Required_**